odobetskiy/Design-Library-beta/README.md

-# Design-Library
+# Design-Library beta

-The goal of the pattern library is to create reusable, well organized symbols to make prototyping easier.
+The goal of the pattern library is to create reusable and organized symbols to make prototyping fast and easy.

-The first version collects a few components (like list items, pickers, number slider, etc.) and views (ie. Sign Up, Settings, Lists, and number inputs)
+The first version includes a few components (list items, pickers, number slider, etc.) and views (ie. Sign Up, Settings, Lists, and Number inputs)

-Check out the sketch file and add feedback about components you'd want in there.
+Download the sketch file and add feedback about components you'd want in there.